awslabs/aws-deployment-framework/docs/serverless-application-repo.md

 across multiple AWS accounts and regions within an AWS Organization.
-This application should be deployed via the SAR in the [Management AWS account](admin-guide.md#management-account) of your AWS Organization within the `us-east-1` region.
+This application should be deployed via the SAR in the [Management AWS account](admin-guide.md#management-account) of your AWS Organization within the `us-east-1` region for global partition deployments; For Govcloud and China deployments go to us-gov-west-1 or cn-north-1 respectively.
 For more information on setting up ADF please see the [installation guide](https://github.com/awslabs/aws-deployment-framework/tree/master/docs/installation-guide.md).

 - **Application Name:** The stack name of this application created via AWS